LIFESTYLE INTELLIGENCE

 Lifestyle factors, particularly regular exercise and proper nutrition, play a crucial role in managing cellular senescence.
 Healthy lifestyle habits combat metabolic stress, prevent premature aging, and enhance the clearance of senescent cells, essentially slowing down the aging process.

-Each lifestyle topic in our screening service is a known risk or preventive factor for cellular senescence.
+Each lifestyle topic in our screening service is a known risk modifier for cellular stress.

 Mitochondrial Dysfunction